department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

    description: "Work with a trained professional called an accredited representative."
 ---

 You can apply for disability benefits online.
 We've listed all the steps below so when you're ready, you can apply for this tax-free monetary benefit.
+Find out how to apply.

 ### Prepare